|Nutrition Facts (per serving)|

 Set the oven to 200 C/Gas 6.
 Slice each potato three or four times.
 If you do this lengthways, you will end up with long elegant pieces.

-Warm a couple of tbsp of olive oil in a roasting tin over a moderately hot flame then put the potatoes in and let them colour on both sides.
+Warm a couple of tablespoons of olive oil in a roasting tin over a moderately hot flame then put the potatoes in and let them colour on both sides.
 They cook best if you leave them alone for several minutes in between stirring.
 You want them to be pale gold on both sides.

 Cut the lemon in half, then into thick segments.
 Add to the potatoes with the anchovy and a grinding of black pepper and then pour over the stock.